 Special test equipment will be required to conduct EPA compliance verification.
-The specific test equipment will depend on what you are trying to measure, the precision you require and the sophistication of your static control and material evaluation program.
+The specific test equipment will depend on what you are trying to measure, the precision you require, and the sophistication of your static control and material evaluation program.
 However, as a minimum, you will need an electrostatic field meter, a high range resistance meter, a ground/AC outlet tester, and appropriate electrodes and accessories.
 Additional test equipment might include a charged plate monitor, footwear and wrist strap testers, chart recorders/data acquisition systems and timing devices, discharge simulators, and ESD event detectors.

-Although this equipment must be accurate and calibrated according to the vendor's recommendations, it needs not be as sophisticated as laboratory instruments.
-The compliance verification audit is intended to verify basic functions and not for product qualification of ESD control equipment or materials.
-The compliance verification audit is intended to verify basic functions and not as a product qualification of ESD control items or materials.
+Although this equipment must be accurate and calibrated according to the manufacturer's recommendations, it needs not to be as sophisticated as laboratory instruments.
+The compliance verification audit is intended to verify basic functions and not for product qualification of ESD control equipment or protective materials.
 You want the right tool for the job.
-Just as you would not buy a hammer if you are were planning to saw wood, you would not purchase an electrometer to measure static voltages on a production line.
+Just as you would not buy a hammer if you are planning to saw wood, you would not purchase an electrometer to measure static voltages on a production line.
 Remember, many of the test equipment you might choose for compliance verification are good indicators, but not suitable for precise evaluation of materials.
 However, be sure that you can correlate the measurements obtained on the factory floor with those obtained in the laboratory.
 If you are making measurements according to specific standards or test methods, be sure the instrumentation meets the requirements of those documents.

-With a hand-held electrostatic field meter, you can measure the presence of electrostatic fields in your environment allowing you to identify problems and monitor your ESD control program.
+With a hand-held electrostatic field meter, you can measure the presence of electrostatic fields in your environment, allowing you to identify problems and monitor your ESD Control Program.
 These instruments measure the electrostatic field associated with a charged object.
-Many electrostatic field meters simply measure the gross level of the electrostatic field and should be used as general indicators of the presence of a charge and the approximate level of electrical potential of the charge.
-Others will provide more precise measurement for material evaluation and comparison.
+Many electrostatic field meters simply measure the gross level of the electrostatic field and should be used as general indicators of the presence of a charge and the approximate level of the electrical potential of the charge.
+Others will provide more precise measurements for material evaluation and comparison.

-For greater precision in facility measurements or for laboratory evaluation, a charged plate monitor is a useful instrument that can be used in many different ways; for example to evaluate the performance of flooring materials or measuring the offset voltage (balance) and discharge times of ionizers.
+For greater precision in facility measurements or for laboratory evaluation, a charged plate monitor is a useful instrument that can be used in many different ways; for example, to evaluate the performance of flooring materials or measuring the offset voltage (balance) and discharge times of ionizers.

-Because grounding is so important, resistance is one of the key factors in evaluating ESD control materials.
+Because grounding is so important, resistance is one of the key factors in evaluating ESD protective materials.
 A high range resistance meter becomes a crucial instrument.
-Most resistance measurements are made using a 100 volt or 10 volt test voltage.
+Most resistance measurements are made using a 100 volt or 10-volt test voltage.
 The resistance meter you choose should be capable of applying these voltages to the materials being tested.
-In addition, the meter should be capable of measuring resistance ranges of 10^3 to 10^{12} ohms.
+In addition, the meter should be capable of measuring resistance ranges of 1.0 x 10 to 1.0 x 10 ohms.
 With the proper electrodes and cables, you will be able to measure the resistance of flooring materials, worksurfaces, equipment, furniture, garments, and some packaging materials.

 The final instrument is a ground/AC outlet tester.
-With this device you can measure the continuity of your ESD grounds, check the impedance of the equipment grounding conductor (3^{rd} wire AC ground) as well as verify that the wiring of power outlets in the EPA is correct.
+With this device, you can measure the continuity of your ESD grounds, check the impedance of the equipment grounding conductor (3rd wire AC ground) as well as verify that the wiring of power outlets in the EPA is correct.